Abibubble/ms4-lead-shot-hazard/README.md

 * Edit any product.
 * Delete any product.
 * Add a new product.
+* Create a stock of products to be sold online and keep track of the sales as a superuser.

+MAYBE CONSIDER A TABLE AS WELL?
+USER STORY ID, AS A/AN, I WANT TO BE ABLE TO, SO THAT I CAN.
+THEN CAN HAVE A TABLE IN TESTING JUST REFERENCING THE IDS
+SCOPE????
+MORE DETAILED BREAKDOWN OF SCOPE WOULD BE GOOD

 ### Project Goals
 * The main goal is to create an easily editable merchandise site for Lead Shot Hazard, so it takes very little time to keep up to date with their constantly changing merchandise and music selection.